cnaak/untypsignia.typ/README.md

 ## Description

-The typical use case of `untypsignia` in Typst is to emulate typesetting system's marks, when referring to them, in sentences like: "This document is typeset in `XYZ`", as traditionally done in `TeX` systems and derivatives thereof.
+The typical use case of `untypsignia` in Typst is to emulate a given typesetting system's mark, if available, when referring to them, in sentences like: "This document is typeset in `XYZ`", as traditionally done in `TeX` systems and derivatives thereof.

+Currently available insignia emulations include:

+- `TeX`,
+- `LaTeX`, and
+- `typst`.

 ## Font Requirements